 - Continue developing national and local capacity in organizing, planning, implementing, and evaluating IRS campaigns.

 - Support orientation and dissemination workshops regarding the application of national IRS strategic documents to sub regional levels.

 - Complete quality entomological monitoring for the 2018 IRS campaign and collect data on insecticide resistance to inform insecticide selection and rotational strategies for the 2019 spray campaign and beyond.

 Beyond 2018, the PMI VectorLink Project seeks to continue generating and supporting the use of data for vector control decision-making at the national, regional, and district levels.
-The project aspires to participate in the development of an Integrated Vector Control (IVC) strategy in collaboration with the NMCP, MOH, and relevant stakeholders, and provide evidence and expertise influencing decisions around rotational strategies in IRS implementation as well as long-lasting insecticidal net (LLIN) use throughout Mali.
+The project aspires to participate in the development of an Integrated Vector Control (IVC) strategy in collaboration with the NMCP, MOH, and relevant stakeholders, and provide evidence and expertise influencing decisions around rotational strategies in IRS implementation as well as insecticide-treated net (ITN) use throughout Mali.